 GOODING, Idaho - Capt.
 Alan Blake Rowe has been posthumously promoted to major after being killed in Iraq last week.

-Dawn Rowe, the widow of the 35-year-old Marine, said the promotion had been pending and would have been awarded within the next few months had Rowe lived.
+Dawn Rowe, the widow of the 35-year-old Marine, said the promotion had been pending and would have been awarded within the next few months.

 Rowe was the weapons company commander for the 1st Battalion, 7th Marine Regiment, 1st Marine Division, 1st Marine Expeditionary Force, based at Twentynine Palms, Calif.
 He died last Friday when a remote-controlled explosive device detonated as he returned to his vehicle after inspecting a bridge in Anbar province, near the Syrian border.